Signs, Streetlights and Underground Services

 If you have any concerns regarding the type, size, fixing or positioning please contact Playford's Customer Care on 8256 0333.

-If the complaint relates to the wording/content of the signage, please refer to the Electoral Commission Complaint Protocol or refer the matter or person to the Electoral Commission of South Australia.
+If the complaint relates to the wording or content of the signage, please refer to the Electoral Commission Complaint Protocol or refer the matter or person to the Electoral Commission of South Australia.